Top tips about sketching for beginners

 02. Hold your pencil right

 In sketching for beginners, you'll want to hold your pencil in the middle.
 Unlike holding it towards the point as you would if you were writing.
 Holding your pencil in the middle ensures your sketches stay loose.
-This way you avoid tight, un-energetic drawings.
+This way you avoid tight drawings.

 03. Vary your marks